dansilcox/emojis/README.md

-# Harvested emojis from various chat clients
+# A few emoji favourites